jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 adjustable loop.
 Use in place of midshipman's hitch to tie down an aircraft, or to tension a guyline.

-- **Trucker’s hitch (fixed-loop variant, securely locked).**
+- **Trucker’s hitch (secure & adjustable variant).**
+Use this compound knot to secure a load.
-Everybody ties this differently.
-Here's one that stays put.
-Make a fixed upper loop (e.g. alpine butterfly).
-Pass the end around an object and through the upper loop.
-Then tie a steeplejack's hitch around the resulting lower loop and cinch it tight.
+  1. Make a fixed upper loop with the alpine butterfly.
+  2. Pass the end around an object and through that upper loop.
+  3. Tie a safety-belt hitch around the resulting lower loop.
+  4. Adjust the safety-belt hitch to remove all slack.

 ![][truckers-hitch-photo]
 *A secure trucker's hitch*